devitq/AdNova/README.md

 Default password for existing postgres server: `postgres`

 Not enough of basic django admin?
-Here is pgadmin, which is the most powerfull instrument to manage and administrate your postgres instance. (btw, text is not gpt-generated as it could be seen at first glance).
+Here is pgadmin, which is the most powerful instrument to manage and administrate your postgres instance. (btw, text is not gpt-generated as it could be seen at first glance).

 ![PgAdmin](./assets/images/pgadmin.png)

 ## Testing

-You can find out about project tests [here](./tests/README.md).
+You can find out about project tests in dedicated [README.md](./tests/README.md).

 ## Code quality